Why So Many COVID Predictions Were Wrong

 Similarly, the Aspen eviction study was co-written not only by researchers from think tanks and academic institutions, but also by three leaders of advocacy organizations.
 And those authors made judgment calls that perhaps depicted a bleaker landscape than was warranted.
 As Panfil explained, “The Aspen Institute study, in coming up with the largest number, the 40-million number, included not just people who said they had no confidence in making rent but also people who said they had moderate confidence in making rent.”

 I don’t mean to suggest anything more sinister than motivated reasoning.
 Some advocates may have regarded the coronavirus pandemic as an opportunity to shoehorn in important social policies that they felt were long-justified, and, to a certain extent, they saw in the data what they wanted to see.
-As Hepburn, the Princeton sociologist, argued, the numbers generated by Aspen may have been useful “from a lobbying standpoint,” and Panfil noted that perhaps “it was helpful to the movement of activists who were pushing for relief measures to be put into place to cite some of these larger figures.”
+As Hepburn, the sociologist, argued, the numbers generated by Aspen may have been useful “from a lobbying standpoint,” and Panfil noted that perhaps “it was helpful to the movement of activists who were pushing for relief measures to be put into place to cite some of these larger figures.”

 Katherine McKay, a researcher at the Aspen Institute, told me that the report was useful for lobbying, not because of the eye-catching evictions estimate, but because it represented "a large group of people and organizations speaking with one voice."
 She said she believes the government response is the primary reason that evictions did not become an "overwhelming crisis."

-Note: This article originally misstated the amount of aid to small businesses contained in the CARES Act.